radovskyb/watcher/README.md

 - Write more tests.
 - Watch only specific extensions. (yes/no/maybe?)
 - Add some concurrency to the watching cycle if needed.
+- Pipe stdout to command if flag is selected.

 # Command